nidhaloff/igel/README.rst

-a machine learning tool that allows to fit, test and use models without writing code
+A machine learning tool that allows to train/fit, test and use models without writing code

 * Free software: MIT license